marcotidei/LAURACam/README.md

 Tested and optimized for:

-Heltec Wireless Stick V3 (Controller)
+- Heltec Wireless Stick V3 (Controller)
-Heltec LoRa 32 V3 (Remote)
+- Heltec LoRa 32 V3 (Remote)
-GoPro cameras compatible with the OpenGoPro API
+- GoPro cameras that are compatible with the OpenGoPro API

 ---